 The housing market has been waiting for millennials to settle down and start buying homes instead of renting or remaining in their parent’s home for a few years now.
 If you ask any millennials, many of them will say these decisions are being prolonged due to the amount of student debt haunting them.
-The average Class of 2016 graduate has $37,172 in student debt, up six percent from last year according to https://studentloanhero.com/student-loan-debt-statistics-2016/.
+The average Class of 2020 graduate had $28,400 in student debt according to Student Loan Hero.
 This is a huge financial burden to be facing, but we are here to tell you how you can still buy a home even with student loans.

 Shop for a Home you can afford